Tyla: 2023–2024: International breakthrough with "Water" and Tyla

 On 11 October 2024, Tyla released the deluxe edition of her self-titled debut studio album comprising three additional songs including "Push 2 Start".
 Musically, "Push 2 Start" is a reggae-infused amapiano pop-R&B track, which was positively received and its music video premiered on YouTube on 8 November 2024.
 Tyla performed at the Victoria's Secret Fashion Show 2024.

-On November 11, 2024, she made her debut appearance at the MTV Europe Music Awards (EMAs), performing her singles "Push 2 Start" and "Water".
-That night, she won 3 EMAs for ‘Best African Act’, ‘Best Afrobeats Artist’ and ‘Best R&B Artist’.
-On December 5 and 7, 2024, Tyla held two concerts in her native South Africa, in Cape Town and Pretoria, respectively, with an additional date added in Pretoria for January 18, 2025.
-These shows preceded the start of her Tyla Tour in 2025, which will include rescheduled shows in Europe that were postponed from their original 2024 dates, due to Tyla sustaining an injury.
+On 11 November 2024, she made her debut appearance at the MTV Europe Music Awards (EMAs), performing her singles "Push 2 Start" and "Water".
+That night, she won three EMAs for 'Best African Act', 'Best Afrobeats Artist' and 'Best R&B Artist'.
+On 5 and 7 December 2024, Tyla held two concerts in her native South Africa, in Cape Town and Pretoria, respectively, with an additional date added in Pretoria for 18 January 2025.
+These shows preceded the start of her Tyla Tour in 2025, mainly consisting of festival appearances throughout spring and summer 2025, with additional shows in Europe to be rescheduled after Tyla sustained an injury.